FraTesta/experimental_ws/src/final_assignment/README.md

 - **world** = the world gazebo simulation

 ## **Installation**
+This project might have some problems if it runs on a docker machine, thus a virtual machine or a clean version of Ubuntu 16.04 is preferred.

 The packages used for the previous assignments are still needed.
-Download the *gmapping* and *move_base* packages, I suggest to install the following:
+Download the *gmapping* and *move_base* packages, I suggest to clone the following repository which were used in the project:
 - **gmapping =**  https://github.com/CarmineD8/SLAM_packages.git
 - **move_base =** https://github.com/CarmineD8/planning.git
 Install also: